 There are multiple types of reasonable modifications that will be offered inside vote centers.
-Electronic check-in, minimum standard of eight accessible ballot marking devices, and physical modifications will be in place to support voters with disabilities.
+A minimum standard of eight accessible ballot marking devices, and physical modifications will be in place to support voters with disabilities.

-Magnifiers will be available upon request, and chairs will be available at check-in stations and at the accessible voting units upon request.
+Magnifiers and signature guides are available and prominently displayed at each check-in station.
+Chairs will be available if needed at check-in stations and at the accessible voting units.
 If a voter needs additional assistance, vote center employees will be available to assist a voter as a visual guide through the voting room, or to read out any information they may not be able to see.

-In addition to modifications upon request, each vote center will be surveyed for accessibility.
+In addition to the modifications mentioned above, each vote center will be surveyed for accessibility.
 If needed, facilities may be provided with threshold ramps for short rises to enter rooms, cones to identify hazards, and mats to cover slipping hazards.
 Most facilities will be asked to leave doors to the voting room open for accessibility.

-Each vote center will have signage with a phone number a voter may call to request curbside voting without entering the vote center.
+Each vote center will have signs with a phone number a voter may call to request curbside voting without entering the vote center.